Grasa Tour

-Grasa Tour is the ongoing concert tour by Argentine singer-songwriter Nathy Peluso, in support of her third studio album Grasa.
-The tour began on October 27, 2024, in Mexico City, and is scheduled to conclude on February 17, 2026, in Madrid, Spain.
+Grasa Tour is a concert tour by Argentinian singer-songwriter Nathy Peluso, in support of her third studio album Grasa.
+The tour began on October 27, 2024, in Mexico City, and concluded on February 17, 2026, in Madrid, Spain.

 Background

 Peluso released her fourth studio album Grasa on May 24, 2024, through Sony Music Latin and 5020 Records.
 Grasa marked Peluso’s first major LP release since her Grammy-winning album Calambre.

 On June 18, 2024, through Instagram, the singer revealed the European and U.S. legs of the tour.
 On June 24, she announced the first three dates of the Latin American leg of the Grasa Tour.
 On October 25, she shared the tour’s concert dress code on her social media.
 In December of that same year, she announced new tour dates in Spain and Latin America.
 On April 4, 2025, her participation in the Portuguese festival NOS Alive was confirmed.
 On June 18, 2025, she added a date in San Juan, Puerto Rico.
 In the first weeks of August 2025, new Mexican dates were added to the tour.
 On September 22, 2025 Peluso announced new spanish dates.